qtlHD/qtlHD/doc/input/mapping_inputs.md

 treatment of marker names.
 Marker names are normally listed in the symbol table, or are deduced from the marker map file.
 The names in the columns are normally ignored (as they start with a Hash #).

+The pipe letter '|' in '0,1|1,1' acts as an 'or' combinator for numeric values.
+Do not combine symbols in that way.
+'A|B', for example, is illegal.
+For that case define a new symbol, e.g. 'AorB'.

+In the header properties can be defined.
+Current properties are Directional (default True), which assumes the genotype is directional, i.e. 0,1 differs from 1,0.

+For example

+        # --- Set Genotype begin
+        Directional False
+        # --- Set Genotype end

 # The marker map file